Razzery-gt/Link-Manager/README.md

 1. Download the executable file for your operating system (Windows, Linux).
 2. Run the executable file.
 3. Follow the on-screen instructions.
+4. If the program does not start, launch install.bat or install.sh for Linux

 ## Usage